 Mix the vegetable mixture together.
 You could in theory add the broccoli salad dressing before mixing the vegetable mix together and just do this as one step.
 I personally like to combine the vegetables and other ingredients just to make sure it evenly combines.

 This is one of those salad recipes that the longer you let it sit the better it tastes!
-I usually make this salad the morning of when I need it later that afternoon or evening.
+I usually make this low carb broccoli salad the morning of when I need it later that afternoon or evening.
 It’s perfectly fine to make the day before too!

 We’d love to hear how your low carb broccoli salad recipe turns out!
 Post comments and feedback below or post your photos on the Pinterest pin.